 There are two options, depending on the size of the prize.
-The lottery pool can choose to either divide the small sum between the participants or, if the group buys lottery tickets regularly, they can choose to put the prize amount toward buying more tickets for the next lottery drawing.
+The lottery pool can either divide the small sum between the participants or, if the group buys lottery tickets regularly, they can choose to put the prize amount toward buying more tickets for the next lottery drawing.

 Do Lottery Pools Work?

-The chances of winning the lottery are very small no matter what you do, and there is no secret that can guarantee that you'll hit a jackpot.
-But lottery pools are a way of increasing your odds without increasing your risk of losing your financial investment.
+The chances of winning the lottery are very small no matter what you do, and there's no guarantee that you'll hit a jackpot.
+But lottery pools do let you boost your chances without increasing your risk of losing your investment.

 Lottery pools have won big jackpots in the past.
 For example:

-- According to an ABC News article, a 49-person office lottery pool at SEPTA, a Pennsylvania transit agency, won a Powerball jackpot for $172.7 million in April of 2012.
+- A 49-person office lottery pool at SEPTA, a Pennsylvania transit agency, won a Powerball jackpot for $172.7 million in April of 2012.

-- As a CNN article relates, a 7-person office lottery pool at New York State's Division of Housing and Community Renewal in Albany split a $319 million Mega Millions jackpot in March of 2011.
+- A 7-person office lottery pool at New York State's Division of Housing and Community Renewal in Albany split a $319 million Mega Millions jackpot in March of 2011.

-- Huffington Post shares the story of an office lottery pool at Quaker Oats that shared a $241 million Powerball jackpot among 20 employees.
+- An office lottery pool at Quaker Oats that shared a $241 million Powerball jackpot among 20 employees.
 A few months later, they won a $10,000+ prize as well.

 Who Participates in Lottery Pools?